swiftmailer/swiftmailer/doc/messages.rst

 .. code-block:: php

-    //Create the attachment and call its setFilename() method
+    // Create the attachment and call its setFilename() method
     $attachment = Swift_Attachment::fromPath('/path/to/image.jpg')
       ->setFilename('cool.jpg');

-    //Because there's a fluid interface, you can do this in one statement
+    // Because there's a fluid interface, you can do this in one statement
     $message->attach(
       Swift_Attachment::fromPath('/path/to/image.jpg')->setFilename('cool.jpg')
     );